 Cardiofaciocutaneous syndrome is considered to be an autosomal dominant condition, which means one copy of an altered gene in each cell is sufficient to cause the disorder.

-Cardiofaciocutaneous syndrome usually results from new gene mutations and occurs in people with no history of the disorder in their family.
+Cardiofaciocutaneous syndrome usually results from new gene variants and occurs in people with no history of the disorder in their family.
 In a few reported cases, an affected person has inherited the condition from an affected parent.

 Other Names for This Condition